Frequently Asked Questions

 What is our policy on refunds?

 In general, we do not give refunds for cancellations of tours, as our guides have specifically held their availability for a tour – we believe that their time is valuable.
 In the case of any health issues, travel delays or stormy weather, we will do our best to reschedule a tour.
 Failing that, the 50% deposit paid would be refunded in full.
+In case that a multi-day workshop needs to be cancelled by the client, we will reschedule to a future date.

 What happens in case of bad weather?